Boss Kris Licht said the firm’s immediate priority was to look after staff across its operations in the region.

 Why This Matters

-Reckitt's statement on prioritizing staff safety in the face of the Iran war highlights the growing concern for business operations in conflict zones.
-As the situation unfolds, the impact on prices and supply chains remains uncertain.
-This development underscores the need for companies to balance business continuity with employee welfare.
+Reckitt's statement on prioritizing staff safety in the midst of the Iran war highlights the growing concern for business operations in conflict zones.
+As the situation unfolds, the impact on consumer goods prices remains uncertain.
+This development underscores the complexities of navigating global politics and its effects on the economy.

 Coverage Snapshot